rightwaitforyou/SoundProcesses/notes/UGB.md

 After each `tryBuild` we look at the

-- newly rejected inputs -- watch attribute keys and rebuild if they change, appear or disappear
+- newly rejected inputs -- watch attribute keys and `tryBuild` if they change, appear or disappear
-- newly accepted inputs -- watch attribute keys and re-check if they change, appear or disappear. if change is incompatible, rebuild. if change is compatible and synth is running, run node updates
+- newly accepted inputs -- watch attribute keys and re-check   if they change, appear or disappear.
+  If change is incompatible, rebuild from zero.
+If change is compatible and synth is running, run node updates
 - newly accepted outputs -- intersect with declared outputs -- for those in the intersection, 'publish' number of output channels

+Note that rejected-inputs can only shrink (except for initial build) and accepted-inputs can only grow.

 What happens with an initial mismatch in the number-of-channels.
 E.g. input request specifies `i` channels and actual attribute has `j != i` channels?
 That currently results in a generic